vlstill/hsExprTest/README.md

 ## Building and Installation

-You will need GHC at least 7.10 (and cabal at least 1.22) for the Haskell part and either GCC 7 or newer or clang 4 or newer for the service.
+You will need GHC at least 8.2 (and cabal at least 1.22) and Python at least
+\3.6 for the Haskell part and either GCC 7 or newer or clang 5 or newer for the service.
 The easiest way to get a build is to checkout this repository and run `make` in its top-level directory.
-This will create a `_build` directory with cabal sandbox and two binaries `hsExprTest` and `hsExprTest-service`.
+This will create a `_build` directory with the `hsExprTest-service` binary and it will install Haskell testing library to your current cabal installation.

 Alternatively, if you do not wish to install the service, or wish to install `hsExprTest` into your profile using cabal, go to `src/hs` first and then run